austinbernard/practice-c/DailyTracker.md

 - Common Looping Errors
 - Fixing Bracketed Errors

+### Lesson 1.2 Objectives
+    [] use the format specifier %d in printf statements to print integers and results of integer operations [] explain the concept of a variable
+    [] distinguish between declaring a variable and assigning a value to a variable [] declare a variable of type integer
+    [] assign a value to a variable of type integer
+    [] re-assign a value to an integer-type variable [] update the value of an integer-type variable based on its previous value [] use variables inside loops to modify an instruction based on the value of the variable [] read one or more integer inputs from the user using scanf [] process user integer input to determine looping behavior of a program

 #### [140 minute sprint Dartmouth Edx - 11/19/19]
 - Making comments in C ( // )
 - Comments after end of instruction